as well as several Virtual classrooms

 All course owners and coaches have the following additional moderation rights.
 You can:

 Persons with moderation rights can also move forum topics or individual posts.
 On the one hand, contributions can be moved to another topic of the same forum, on the other hand, entire forum topics or contributions can be moved to another forum.
 All forum posts underneath are moved and are no longer visible in the original forum.
 It is possible to move topics and posts to another forum both in the same course and in other courses.
 The moved thread can be created as a new discussion thread.
 In the last step of the move, an email can be sent to all users affected by the move, with the information where the forum is now moved to.

+The course element File Dialog can be understood as a combination of forum and folder.
 The course element "File dialog" provides you with preset discussion forums; in contrast to an ordinary forum, dialogs here are explicitly based on certain documents.
 Use such a file dialog to let your course participants discuss e.g. scientific articles or papers.

-In the editor in the tab "Forum/storage configuration" or in the runtime files can be uploaded in the storage of the file dialog with "Upload file".
+In the editor in the tab "Files" or in the runtime files can be uploaded in the storage of the file dialog with "Upload file".
 Afterward they can be looked up and downloaded by the course participants.
 The related discussion forum is created automatically and opens with a click on "Show".
 The different columns give an overview who uploaded which file when.